-Planning, Performing and Evaluating (50% of the total marks)
+Planning, performing and evaluating (50% of the total marks)

-Planning, performing and evaluating should be seen as a continuous, interrelated process and should be assessed accordingly.
+Planning, performing and evaluating are part of a continuous, interrelated process and you must take this into account when assessing the practical activities of candidates.

+www.papaCanibridge.com

-www.papaCambridge.com Central to the teacher's assessment of a candidate's ability to plan, perform and evaluate must be the performance level of the candidate.
-Therefore, the candidate must first of all meet the performance assessment descriptors at a particular level.
-The candidate's mark, within the range of marks for that level will be decided by his/her ability to meet the other assessment objectives at the level.
+When you are assessing a candidate's ability to plan, perform and evaluate, the performance level of the candidate is central to your assessment.
+The candidate must therefore first of all meet the performance assessment descriptors at a particular level.
+You will then assess the candidate's mark, within the range of marks for that level, by his/her ability to meet the other assessment objectives at that level.